schak04/vanilla-webdev-learning-projects/README.md

-# Micro Vanilla Web Dev Projects
+# Learning Vanilla Web Dev Projects

 > Written for practice and learning.